 8 - Yogabody Birchwood Parallettes (Best Wooden Parallette Bar)

-These elegant wooden parallettes are easy to put together and transport.
+These elegant wooden parallette bars are easy to put together and transport.

 Many people like their sturdiness and price, and say they’re stable and great for basic calisthenics training.

 Although their user weight limit is estimated at 200 pounds, some heavy users reported that the handles were bending while they were doing planches and handstand progressions.

 Many others say the handles are comfortable to the grip.

-I’d be careful because many users have criticized the quality of the screws, and complained that the horizontal bars spin when the screws come loose, which might compromise your safety during dynamic workouts.
+I’d be careful with this wooden parallettes because many users have criticized the quality of the screws, and complained that the horizontal bars spin when the screws come loose, which might compromise your safety during dynamic workouts.